e-picas/html5-quick-template/README.md

     ?>

 Please see the source of the `test.php` file for a full example.
-The complete list of variables to be (eventually) defined can be found in the first part of the `html5-quick-template.html.php` source file.
+The complete list of variables to be (eventually) defined can be found in the `USER VARIABLES` part of the `html5-quick-template.html.php` source file.

 ### Advanced usage

 You can overwrite the internal settings defining a `$settings` array in your script, with all default settings entries or part of them.
-Please see the `$hqt_default_settings` array in the `html5-quick-template.html.php` source file for a full list.
+Please see the `SETTINGS` part in the `html5-quick-template.html.php` source file for a full list.

 ## Key features